stephenfitzsimon/stephenfitzsimon/README.md

 </p>

 ## Intro
 I am a Data Scienctist and problem solver.
 I am like to work on projects that explore the things I'm interested in: math, langauges, economics, and the environment.
 I like to explore problems in language and mathematics, and share what I learn with others.
 In my free time I enjoy studying linguistics, writing and reading.
+If you like my work please reach out to me!
+Check out my linkedin profile for more information.

 ## Projects I'm Proud Of:
 - <a href='https://github.com/stephenfitzsimon/possum-regression/blob/main/possum_models.ipynb'>Possum Regression and Classification</a> `possum_model.ipynb`: Predicting the sex and age of the Short-eared/Mountain-Brushtail possum of Australia.
 A classification model is 0.97 accurate and an age model predicts with an error of 0.5 year.